 - Abdominal pain

-Cats left with untreated worms eventually suffer from anemia, blocked intestines, and death – especially in kittens.
+Cats left with untreated worms eventually suffer from anemia and blocked intestines.

 How Do Cats Detect Cockroaches?